university-bootcamp/coding-environment/mac.md

 **Location of project files** — when using this coding environment, most people will store the code for their specific projects in the folder in the directly in the home folder of their environment.

 _**If you ever see instructions that suggest changing your directory or using the `/vagrant/src` folder, you should rather use the folder where your code lives instead.
 This will usually involve changing the directory to the home folder, using the `cd ~` command, instead.

+## Your environment setup process is now complete!

+Your coding environment is now setup and you have the context of what you need to use it.
+You are now ready to begin building applications.